 The first step for a road trip with children is to get comfortable!
 Make sure that the little ones are safe and secure.
 If they’re still in a booster seat, make sure they’re as comfy as they can be.
 Make sure they have their favourite toys with them as well so they feel as cozy and relaxed as possible.

 It’s important to make sure that you’re comfy as well.
-Adjust your seat to your desired position and if you’re in the passenger seat, grab something to keep you entertained like a book or a magazine.
+Adjust your seat to your desired position and for ultimate comfort warm up in winter with the heated front seats.

 This one is very important.
 Be sure to plan ahead.

 Depending on how long you’ll be driving will determine how many stops you might need to make.
 Map out the journey on Google Maps and make a note of all the nearest rest stops in case of any emergencies.

 Plan out where you’re going to have your big stops for food.
 Do these places have adequate facilities?
 If your children have allergies or are picky eaters then there is a large centre console to store endless snacks.
 It slides into three positions to accommodate just about anything.
 The CR-V also has up to 10 cup holders~ because we know one drink is never enough.